baiango/Crystalline_lossy/edu/README.md

 # License information
 ## Why not [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)?
 We got antitrust laws to encourage freedom and competition.
-GPL was restrictive in its distribution, and companies were able to get around loopholes of GPL by using it internally only.
+GPL was restrictive in its distribution, and companies were able to get around loopholes of GPL by using it internally only, or using SaaS.

 So, I thought [Unlicense](https://unlicense.org/) is the better way to boost freedom.
 Don't try to limit or claim your name to people if you're serious about sharing.
 I'm not doing ego-driven project.

+## Philosophy of CLY
+Every asset is a duty; the value isn't certain.
+I love creating w/ essentials.
+Including this text.

 ## Downloaded resources
 ### **lemon.jpg and its derivatives**